 If you’re a foreign company wanting to start a WeChat Official Account, the best option for you is the Service Account.
 It allows four pushes per month and up to 8 articles for each push.
 This account provides a function similar to what we know as newsletters, as it enables sending push notifications, so they come to WeChat users as normal messages.
 They also get a predominant place in the chat feed.

 Remember to verify your account

 Although many companies have their official accounts on WeChat, a lot of those accounts are not verified.
-A verified account is an account that was recognized as the official account of a company.
-Verification helps Chinese users trust the account and the content that is shared there and therefore, they are more likely to read, share and engage with the content you publish.
+A verified account is an account that is recognized as the official account of a company.
+Verification helps Chinese users trust the account and the content that is shared there and therefore, they are more likely to read, share, and engage with the content you publish.

 How to make use of WeChat Official Accounts for marketing?

-As we mentioned above, WeChat Official Accounts allow for push notifications, that are sent directly to the followers base in a form of notifications.
+As we mentioned above, WeChat Official Accounts allow for push notifications, that are sent directly to the followers base in the form of notifications.
 This function is very similar to sending promotional emails or newsletters to a list of email addresses, which is offered by the majority of email services in the West.